IntersectMBO/cardano-node/doc/reference/create-cardano.md

 --signing-key delegate-keys/byron.000.key
 ```

-Updating the testnet to later eras can be done via update proposals, please refer to [Cardano governance](./cardano-governance.md) to learn how to do it.
+Updating the testnet to later eras can be done using update proposals, please refer to [Cardano governance](./cardano-governance.md) to learn how to do it.